nayan3090/Linux-System-Monitor/README.md

 # CppND-System-Monitor

-This repo contains the code for the 'System Monitor' project which is a part of the Udacity C++ Nanodegree.
+This repository contains the code for the 'System Monitor' project which is a part of the Udacity C++ Nanodegree.

 The project code in this repository is based off of the starter code provided in this github repository: [CppND-System-Monitor](https://github.com/udacity/CppND-System-Monitor)